Kotlin/kotlinx.coroutines/docs/topics/coroutines-debugging.md

 ### Stack trace recovery for custom exceptions
 <primary-label ref="experimental-opt-in"/>

-Stack trace recovery can copy an exception automatically when its class has a public constructor that accepts a message, a cause, both, or no arguments.
+Stack trace recovery can copy an exception automatically when its class has a public constructor that accepts a message, a cause, both, or no arguments at all.

 If you want the `kotlinx.coroutines` library to recover the stack trace of an exception that requires additional constructor arguments, such as a line number or an error code, implement the `StackTraceRecoverable` interface.